Clothes horse: Figurative usage

-The term clothes horse 'clothes horse' can be used to describe people who are passionate about clothing and always appear in public dressed in the latest styles.
+The term clothes horse can be used to describe people who are passionate about clothing and always appear in public dressed in the latest styles.
 From 1850, the term referred to a male fop or female quaintrelle, a person whose main function is, or appears to be, to wear or show off clothes.
 In this context, the term is similar to "fashion plate", which originally referred to a lithograph illustration of fashionable clothing in a book or magazine.

-The term Clothes horse 'clothes horse' can also be used to describe people who are employed primarily to display clothing.
+The term clothes horse can also be used to describe people who are employed primarily to display clothing.
 The term is often used pejoratively, for example, to imply that an actor or actress has been cast in a role primarily to show off costumes rather than for his or her acting ability.